someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-ebs-volumes.md

    > jobs add --id cleanup-unused-volumes --wait-for-event cleanup_plan 'search is(aws_ec2_volume) and /ancestors.account.reported.name in [eng-jenkins,eng-development] and volume_status = available and age > 30d and last_access > 7d | clean'
    ```

 The job will now run each time Resoto emits the `cleanup_plan` event.
-The `cleanup_plan` event is a part of the [`collect_and_cleanup`](../../concepts/workflows/index.md) and emitted after resource collection is complete but before the cleanup is performed.
+The `cleanup_plan` event is a part of the [cloud data sync](docs/concepts/cloud-data-sync/index.md) and emitted after resource collection is complete but before the cleanup is performed.

 Each time the job runs, unused storage volumes will be flagged for removal during the next cleanup run.